 The Bear family did most everything together.
 They’d eat together and they’d wash together and they’d catch fish together and they’d play games together.
 They were real close.
 And at night they’d all crowd together into their house and crawl into their giant bed to get some sleep.
 But they were all so plump that they could barely fit on the big bed, and there was hardly room around the bed to walk without hitting the walls.
 So the family slept nose to nose to nose all night long and they had to eat all their meals outside on the porch ‘cause there was no room to eat inside the big warm house.

-Well now, one evening in late autumn, Brer Bear and his family crowded into their warm house to get some shut eye.
+Well now, one evening in late autumn, Brother Bear and his family crowded into their warm house to get some shut eye.
 They’d just settled down to sleep when someone came a-knocking on their front door.
 A-bang, a-bang, a-bang went the door knocker.
 All four bears jumped in surprise when they heard the sound.
 Simon Bear bumped heads with Susannah Bear, who howled in pain and rolled over clutching her head in her paws.
-Susannah Bear bumped into Mama Bear, who fell out of the far side of the bed with a shout of surprise.
-And Mama Bear, she landed on top of Brer Bear, who’d just got out of the bed so’s he could see who was a-knocking on the door.
+Susannah Bear bumped into her mama when she rolled over, and her mama fell off the bed and landed on top of her husband, who’d just got out of the bed so’s he could see who was a-knocking on the door.
 It was all a big kerfluffle with the whole family a-yelling and a-fussing, and the stranger a-bang, a-bang, a-banging on the door knocker.

 “Who is it?”
-Brer Bear finally howled through the keyhole.
+Brother Bear finally howled through the keyhole.
 “Why are you a-knocking on my door so late at night?”

-“A housekeeper?” roared Brer Bear.
+“A housekeeper?” roared Brother Bear.
 “We ain’t got no room for a housekeeper in this here house.
 We can barely turn around without bumping into one another as it is!”

 Well, this was a tempting proposition.
-Mama Bear looked at Brer Bear and Susannah Bear looked at Simon Bear.
+Missus Bear looked at her husband and Susannah Bear looked at Simon Bear.
 Imagine living into a house that was so empty they could bring their dinner inside and eat it without poking somebody in the eye!

 “We should hire him, Pa,” Simon said.